ikiranis/ParrotApp/README.md

 `docker compose logs -f`, and `docker compose down` stops it; there is no status window in a container.

-Two things differ from a desktop install:
+Two things differ from a desktop copy:

 - **Use the container's paths when adding library folders.** Inside the container your media is at `/media/myMedia`, whatever its path on the host — that is what to type on the Library Folders page.
-- **The clone directory is the data directory.** `db/`, `thumbnails/` and `covers/` are bind-mounted out of it, so it is the folder to back up, exactly as the folder holding the package is on a desktop install.
+- **The clone directory is the data directory.** `db/`, `thumbnails/` and `covers/` are bind-mounted out of it, so it is the folder to back up, exactly as the folder holding the package is on a desktop copy.

 ## Update